 - Subungual and periungual warts appear as rough growths around the fingernails and/or toenails.
 They start as nearly undetectable, pin-sized lesions and grow to pea-sized with rough, irregular bumps with uneven borders.
 Subungual and periungual warts can impede healthy nail growth.
 Because of their location, they are difficult to treat and generally require medical attention.

-- Cryotherapy, which freezes off the wart using liquid nitrogen or nitrous oxide.
+- Cryotherapy, which freezes off the wart using dimethyl ether propane, aerosol sprays, or nitrous oxide.
+The dermatologist can use a more effective version of cryotherapy that uses liquid nitrogen.

 - Electrosurgery, which sends an electric current through the wart to kill the tissue.